webpage by Paul Ridenour

 John Ridenour and Emma A Bent, a sister of George T.

-In this photo is my dad Robert Ridenour and my younger brother David Ridenour
+My dad is Robert Ridenour and my younger brother is David Ridenour.

 Susannah Ridenour Roser and Barbara Ridenour Unger